realA10001986/Time-Circuits-Display/README.md

 This leads to the firmware update and audio upload page.

-In order to upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/Time-Circuits-Display/releases), select the "**timecircuits-A10001986-Vx.xxx-XXXX.bin**" or "**Time_Circuits_Display_vX.YY.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.
+To upload a new firmware, such as published in the [Release packages](https://github.com/realA10001986/Time-Circuits-Display/releases), select the "**timecircuits-A10001986-Vx.xxx-XXXX.bin**" or "**Time_Circuits_Display_vX.YY.bin**" file as contained in the Release package in the _top_ file selector and click *Update*.
 (Do not install "A-Car" and/or "GTE" labeled versions on standard versions of the TCD, those are for modified/different hardware!
 Unless you know for a fact that you have "A-Car" displays or a "GTE" keypad, you need the "standard" firmware file.)

 You can also install the TCD's sound-pack on this page; download the sound-pack (which is included in every [Release package](https://github.com/realA10001986/Time-Circuits-Display/releases)), extract it and select the resulting TCDA.bin file in the _bottom_ file selector.
 Finally, click *Upload*.
 Note that an SD card is required for this operation.